snakemake/snakemake-hpc-teaching-material/handout/README.txt

 * This handout does not display material to be used as a reference.
-* In particular, the recepient has been informed that people new to Snakemake and HPC should partake this course themselves as (some) material can and will be outdated, eventually.
+* In particular, the recepient has been informed that people new to Snakemake and HPC should follow this course themselves as (some) material can and will be outdated, eventually.
 * This is a handout release: Slides are merged and some (graphical) content has been dropped.